 We are heading for Masai Mara National Park.
 We had to take an armed guide on board, apparently the road is dangerous, it is said that at this place again and again tourists are attacked.
 We should drop the Ranger at Amboseli National Park, from that point the route to the Masai Mara is safe.

-The gravel road to the Talek gate is no piece of cake and we loose our brake pads, find them again, and go with no brakes to the Aruba Mara Lodge, which is run by the German Gerdi.
+The gravel road to the Talek gate is no piece of cake and we loose our brake pads, find them again, and go with no brakes to the Aruba Mara Camp, which is run by the German Gerdi.
 We will spend a few days.

 The lodge and the campsite are right on Talek River and we can sit nicely on the bank of the river and watch the animals.